Growing multiplex networks

-In addition to the assortativity, we can also characterize for each node $i$ of a multiplex, its `multiplex reachability' by computing the average distance $L_i$ from $i$ to any other node of the the multiplex and comparing this average distance with that measured on each layer separately.
-However, the presence of more than one layer in a multiplex produces an increase in the number of available paths, so that the distance between two nodes of a multiplex will be, in general, smaller than or at most equal to that measured on each layer separately.
-A measure to quantify the value added by the multiplexicity to the reachability of nodes is the \textit{interdependence}~\cite{Morris2012} which for a node $i$ is defined by
+In addition to the assortativity, we can also characterize the `multiplex reachability' of a node $i$, e.g., by computing the average distance $L_i$ from $i$ to any other node of the multiplex, and comparing this average distance with that measured on each layer separately.
+The presence of more than one layer in a multiplex produces an increase in the number of available paths, so that the distance between two nodes of a multiplex will be, in general, smaller than or at most equal to that measured on each layer separately.
+A better measure to quantify the value added by the multiplexicity to the reachability of nodes is the \textit{interdependence}~\cite{Morris2012} which for a node $i$ is defined by

 where $\psi_{ij}$ is the number of shortest paths between node $i$ and node $j$ which use edges lying on more than one layer, while $\sigma_{ij}$ is the total number of shortest paths between $i$ and $j$ in the multiplex.
-The interdependence of a multiplex is computed as the average node interdependence $\lambda=1/N \sum_{i}\lambda_i$ and is normalized in $[0,1]$.
-If $\lambda$ is close to zero, then most of the shortest paths among nodes lie on just one layer, while if $\lambda$ is close to $1$ then the majority of the shortest paths exploit more than one layer.
+The interdependence of a multiplex is computed as the average node interdependence $\lambda=1/N \sum_{i}\lambda_i$ with $\lambda \in [0,1]$.
+If $\lambda$ is close to zero, then most of the shortest paths among nodes lie on just one layer, while if $\lambda$ is close to $1$ the majority of the shortest paths exploit more than one layer.